 Adoption is built around the needs of the child but it's also a legal process giving you duties, responsibilities and rights for that child.

-We welcome would-be adopters from all sections of the community, including single carers, and especially those who can consider children over four years old, children from black and minority ethnic groups, sibling groups and children with complicated health or development needs.
+We welcome prospective adopters from all sections of the community, whatever their background or marital status and are especially keen to hear from anyone who can consider children over four years old, children from black and minority ethnic groups, sibling groups and children with complex health or development needs.

-We also follow customer care standards developed by the professional bodies representing adoption agencies.
+We follow customer care standards developed by the professional bodies representing adoption agencies.

 (The Office of the Children's Rights Director)